handiman/handiman.github.io/_collections/_projects/18-svea-ekonomi.md

 - Team Foundation Server
 - Entity Framework
 - DocNet
-description: >
- Development of Svea Checkout - an e-commerce payment solution being rolled out in Sweden, Norway and Finland.
 achievements:
   - Improved api documentation by generating most of it automatically
   - Improved tests by rewriting them as executable specifications
+---
+Development of Svea Checkout - an e-commerce payment solution being rolled out in Sweden, Norway and Finland.